apipulse/brbhr-frontend/README.md

 After your pull request is merged, you can delete your feature branch:

 1. **Switch to your main branch**:
     ```bash
     git checkout main
     ```
 2. **Delete the feature branch locally**:
     ```bash
     git branch -d feature-branch-name
     ```
 3. **Delete the feature branch from your fork**:
     ```bash
     git push origin --delete feature-branch-name
     ```

-Remember, these steps are a general guideline.
+> **Note**: These steps are a general guideline.
 Some projects may have specific contributing guidelines, so always check the project's `README` or `CONTRIBUTING` files for any project-specific steps or requirements.